Six takeaways from Trump's impeachment trial - KESQ

 It should not go unnoticed that among the key Republicans who stood up to Trump were several key women.
 Wyoming Rep. Liz Cheney saw her status as the No. 3 Republican in the House threatened when she voted to impeach Trump.
 Herrera Beutler, who also voted to impeach, put out a statement rejecting his lawyers’ defense as completely incorrect.

-Among the Republican lawmakers poised to vote to convict, the moderate Sens.
-Susan Collins of Maine and Lisa Murkowski of Alaska were among those lining up with Romney and Sen. Ben Sasse of Nebraska.
+Among the seven Republican senators who voted to convict were moderate Sens.
+Susan Collins of Maine and Lisa Murkowski of Alaska.

 Mitch McConnell is not a profile in courage